MantisAI/nervaluate/README.md

 F1-score for each named-entity type.

-However, this simple schema ignores the possibility of partial matches or other scenarios when the NER system gets the named-entity surface string correct but the type wrong, and we might also want to evaluate these scenarios again at a full-entity level.
+However, this simple schema ignores the possibility of partial matches or other scenarios when the NER system gets the named-entity surface string correct but the type wrong.
+We might also want to evaluate these scenarios again at a full-entity level.

 For example:

 __IV.
-System assigns the wrong entity type__
+System identifies the surface string but assigns the wrong entity type__

 | Token | Gold  | Prediction |
 |-------|-------|------------|